Sentencing decisions

 Introduction

-Imposing a sentence (the punishment given to an offender) can be one of the most exacting tasks undertaken by a judge.
-By law sentences must reflect a number of considerations, some of which may be in conflict.
-[1] Some of the most important considerations are:
+Imposing a sentence (the punishment given to an offender) can be one of the most exacting tasks a judge does.
+By law sentences must reflect a number of considerations, some of which may be in conflict [1].
+Some of the most important considerations are:

-• consistency with sentences imposed for similar offending
+• consistency with sentences imposed for similar offending; and

 A former Chief Justice of New South Wales put it this way: [2]